stevenxchung/OMSCS-Notes/CS 6310 - SA&D/Lesson 09 (P2L6) - Formal Specification Exercise.md

 ### SQRT Signature Quiz

-_Give a signature for a function called SQRT that takes as input a real number and returns another real number whose value is the square root of the argument._
+_Give a signature for a function called SQRT that takes as input a real number and returns another real number whose value is the square root of the argument_.

 `Real Y = SQRT(Real X)`

 ### SQRT Postcondition Quiz

-_See if you can specify the postcondition SQRT given the signature:_
+_See if you can specify the postcondition SQRT given the signature_:

 > `Real Y = SQRT(Real X)`